1887 Liguria earthquake

-The 1887 Liguria earthquake struck off the coast of Imperia, Italy on the early morning of February 23, 1887 with an estimated moment magnitude of 6.8–6.9, killing about 600–3,000 people.
+The 1887 Liguria earthquake struck off the coast of Imperia, Italy on the early morning of 23 February 1887, with an estimated moment magnitude of 6.8–6.9, killing about 600–3,000 people.
 It also generated a tsunami that had a run-up height of 2 meters.
-The widespread damage was said to be so severe that the town of Bussana Vecchia was abandoned by the locals that used to live in the area.
+The widespread damage was said to be so severe that the town of Bussana Vecchia was abandoned by its former inhabitants.